mccanne/zq/docs/language/README.md

 have a `duration` field and yet other record have `src_bytes` and `dst_bytes` fields.
-Because Zed is more relaxed than SQL, you can throw together a bunch of related data of different types into a "data pool" without having to define any upfront schemas --- let alone a schema per table --- thereby enabling easy-to-write queries over heterogenous pools of data.
+Because Zed is more relaxed than SQL, you can throw together a bunch of related data of different types into a "data pool" without having to define any upfront schemas
+&mdash; let alone a schema per table &mdash;
+thereby enabling easy-to-write queries over heterogenous pools of data.
 Writing a SQL query for the different record types here would require complicated table references, nested selects, and joins.